Level 3 – Grades 5 & 6

 (Course syllabus coming soon)

-Neuroscience of the Senses explores the nervous system, and how the information from our five senses reaches our brain.
+Neuroscience explores the nervous system, and how the information from our five senses reaches our brain.
 Students perform experiments to test their senses and how they can be tricked, and use this information to understand the pathways in which sensory information travels throughout the body.